 Another art-deco masterpiece on Ocean is, of course, the Hotel Shangri-La.
 The ground floor of the hotel has outdoor pool area with cabanas and a bar.

-However, the highlight of the Shangri-La is the rooftop bar, Suite 700, which has one of the best views in Santa Monica and is quite happenin’ on the weekends.
+However, the highlight of the Shangri-La is the rooftop bar, Onyx, which has one of the best views in Santa Monica and is quite happenin’ on the weekends.
 This is an ideal place to catch a gorgeous sunset.

 The Bungalow at the Miramar Hotel